 16th Annual First Coast Honors Choir

-The Jacksonville Children’s Chorus's (JCC) day-long program to honor up to 200 local fourth through seventh grade children who have been recognized by their music educators for their singing ability, musical aptitude and strong work ethic.
+The Jacksonville Children’s Chorus's (JCC) one-day event to honor local fourth through seventh grade children who have been recognized by their music educators for their singing ability, musical aptitude and strong work ethic.
 The children spend the day rehearsing with a nationally recognized clinician and conductor.
 The event culminates in a performance of the newly-formed Honors Choir.

 Held in conjunction with the Honors Choir Festival, JCC holds the Midwinter Music Workshop with our guest conductors to provide enrichment and continuing education to area music educators.
-This free breakfast education seminar is open to all area public and private school music teachers.
+This free breakfast and education seminar is open to all Florida public and private school music teachers.